+MVAS

-MVAS.
-MVAS revenues are derived from providing mobile phone users with mobile digital reading services, mobile game services, mobile video services, and WVAS.
-WVAS include SMS, MMS, music services such as RBT and IVR services.
-Revenues from mobile digital reading services, mobile game services, mobile video services, and WVAS are charged on a monthly or per-usage basis.
-Revenues from MVAS are recognized in the period in which the service is performed, provided that no significant obligation remains, collection of the receivables is reasonably assured and the amounts can be accurately estimated.
+MVAS revenues are derived from providing mobile phone users with mobile newspaper services, mobile game services delivered through the telecom operators' platforms, mobile video services, and WVAS.
+WVAS include SMS, music services such as RBT, IVR services, MMS and animation services.
+Revenues from MVAS are charged on a monthly or per-usage basis, and are recognized in the period in which the service is performed, provided that no significant obligation remains, collection of the receivables is reasonably assured and the amounts can be accurately estimated.

 We mainly contract with China Mobile and its subsidiaries, and to a lesser degree, with other mobile operators, for billing, collection and transmission services related to the MVAS offered to our users.
 The determination of whether to record these revenues using the gross or net method is based on an assessment of various factors.
 The primary factors are whether we are acting as the principal in offering services to the customer or as an agent in the transaction, and the specific requirement of each contract.
+Most of revenues from mobile newspaper services, music services and mobile video services are recorded on a net basis as we are acting as an agent of operators in these transactions.
 For most of mobile game services delivered through telecom operators and most WVAS, we are responsible to provide desired services to the customers and have primary responsibility and broad discretion to establish price.
 Therefore, we are considered the primary obligor in these transactions, and revenues from these services are recorded on a gross basis.
-Most of revenues from mobile digital reading services, music services and mobile video services are recorded on a net basis as we are acting as an agent of operators in these transactions.
 If the terms of the arrangement with operators were to change and cause the gross indicators to not be met, we would need to record our MVAS revenues on a net basis.
 Consequently, recording MVAS revenues on a net basis would cause a significant decline in our total revenues and could have a significant impact on our gross profit margin.